Sailing with Children: making the most of the adventure

 Historical log keeper

-Learning point: Maintaining a log integrates daily observations with historical learning, fostering both a sense of responsibility and a deeper connection to maritime traditions.
+Learning point: Maintaining a ship´s log integrates daily observations with historical learning, fostering both a sense of responsibility and a deeper connection to maritime traditions.

 Brief description: Entrust children with the responsibility of maintaining a yacht's log, just like sailors of the past.
 Daily entries can include weather conditions, navigational bearings, or any wildlife spotted.
 Additionally, they can note down stories or historical facts related to the locations they pass.
 Over time, this log becomes a record of their journey and the maritime history they've learned.
-To progress, encourage them to sketch or illustrate events, tying in the storytelling aspect.
+To progress, encourage them to sketch or illustrate events with crayons or instant camera pictures, tying in the storytelling aspect.

 Safety tips: Ensure children are seated safely when writing, especially if conditions are rough.